LeeYang2019/covid-19_tracker_app/README.md

 As a follow-up, I will make some changes of my own, such as adding a map showing which countries are infected and how many using a Google map api.

+# Link to deployed application

+# Screenshots of the application

 ![Screen Shot 2020-06-07 at 6 09 06 PM](https://user-images.githubusercontent.com/46943342/83981230-0c46c680-a8ea-11ea-97ba-7cbbf85db292.png)

+# Installation

 To install and run locally
 Clone the repo